The Idol of “Nice”-

 Is perhaps the most blatantly dangerous of all the sins.
 Unlike pride, the Bible makes it painfully clear that there is no such thing as a “healthy hypocrisy” or “good hypocrisy” (Romans 11:13, Galatians 6:4, Matthew 23:13:36, Matthew 24:51, Mark 7:6, Luke 6:42).

-This is because God loves it when His people live lives of sincerity, truth and transparency (1st Timothy 1:5, Hebrews 10:22) and because hypocrisy is a strange sin that has the power to literally trick the sinner into believing they are better and more moral than they really are.
+God hates hypocrisy with a passion.
+This is because God is sincere, truthful and transparent (1st Timothy 1:5, Hebrews 10:22).
+There is no darkness in Him and He wants His people to be like Him (1st John 1:5, Ephesians 5:8).
+God also hates hypocrisy because it is a strange sin with the power to literally trick the sinner into believing they are better and more moral than they really are.
 (Galatians 2:11-14).

-Hypocrisy hurts hypocrites because hypocrisy is a sin that makes the person sinning more comfortable with all forms of sin.
+Hypocrisy hurts literally everyone.
+Hypocrisy hurts hypocrites because hypocrisy is a sin that makes individuals more comfortable with all forms of sin.
 Sooner or later all hypocrites buy into the lie that they really are as good as they think everyone thinks they are.
-Because of that, every hypocrite eventually gives up on things like confession, repentance and living a life of holiness (James 5:16, 1st John 1:9, Matthew 3:2, Acts 3:19, Romans 12:1).
+Every hypocrite eventually gives up on things like confession, repentance and living a life of holiness (James 5:16, 1st John 1:9, Matthew 3:2, Acts 3:19, Romans 12:1).
 Instead, they simply settle for pretending.
 No one will ever reach their full potential in Christ if they simply settle for a life of pretending to be better than they really are.
 This is because authenticity or being real about who we really are is the key that unlocks the door to spiritual transformation in our lives.

-Which is why some churches and even entire denominations seem to have more of a problem with it than others.
-Any time one respected Christian leads a life of hypocrisy it doesn’t take long for others to figure out that it’s a whole lot easier to act holy when people are looking than to actually do the difficult work of actually becoming holy.
+Hypocrisy hurts churches because hypocrisy is contagious.
+This is why some churches and even entire denominations seem to have more of a problem with it than others.
+Any time one respected Christian leads a life of hypocrisy it doesn’t take long for others to figure out it’s a whole lot easier to act holy when people are looking than to do the difficult work of actually becoming holy.
 When Jesus warned His disciples concerning “the yeast” of the Pharisees and Sadducees he was referencing the infectious and trickledown nature of hypocrisy within the ranks of spiritual leadership (Matthew 16:11).

 Hypocrisy hurts our ability to lead others to Christ because one insincere Christian can easily convince all non-Christians that hypocrisy and pretense is standard operating procedure for every Christian.
 In the process of dismissing all Christians as hypocrites they dismiss Jesus and the results of dismissing Jesus are tragic and eternal.